 Psychotherapy and Supervision

 I been qualified through Behaviour Tech Intensive Training to offer Dialectical Behaviour Therapy (DBT).
 The foundation of DBT is Cognitive Behavior Therapy, Behavior Therapy and Mindfulness.
-I have training in numerous other forms of treatment including Emotionally Focused Therapy (EFT), Marital (Gottman), Narrative, Solution Focused, etc. I have included my CV if you are interested in knowing more.
+My team have been trained in this approach as well.
+Many of us have training in numerous other forms of treatment including Emotionally Focused Therapy (EFT), Marital (Gottman), PACT, Narrative, Solution Focused, etc. I have included my CV if you are interested in knowing more.

-Many of my clients struggle with Trauma, Borderline Personality Disorder (BPD), Anxiety/Panic, Depression (Dysthymia and MDD) and a vast array of other struggles, concerns and stresses.
+Many of our clients struggle with Trauma, Borderline Personality Disorder (BPD), Anxiety/Panic, Depression (Dysthymia and MDD) and a vast array of other struggles, concerns and stresses.

-I am passionate about what I do and have always enjoyed spending the time with the people I have worked with.
-I have a wholistic approach in the therapy I provide.
-My approach is somatic in that it recognizes the relationship between mind and body.
-I do not believe that we are an island but rather the sum of our experiences with others and within the community/culture we have been exposed and participate in.
-In the past my clients have expressed appreciation for my genuine, knowledgeable and heartfelt support.
+My team and I are passionate about what we do.
+We have a wholistic approach in the therapy we provide.
+Our approach is somatic in that it recognizes the relationship between mind and body.
+We do not believe that we are an island but rather the sum of our experiences with others and within the community/culture we have been exposed and participate in.
+In the past our clients have expressed appreciation for our genuine, knowledgeable and heartfelt support.